usertoroot/AutoMessage/README.md

 # AutoMessage

-An ultra-fast expression-based binary serializer/deserializer with support for transmitting types even if they do not exist on the other assembly.
+An ultra-fast expression-based binary serializer/deserializer using pre-emitted serializers/deserializers with support for transmitting types even if they do not exist on the other assembly.

 # Examples